Travel and transport in Portugal - How to get around

 Organising a car can be daunting in a new country.
-The most important thing is to take your time – you can always hire a car until you find the perfect vehicle.
-In all major towns and airports there are a number of car hire companies.
-Proof of identity and a valid current Driving License is required.
-Please note: you are advised to book at least a few days ahead in high season.
+The most important thing is to take your time.
+After all, you can always hire a car until you find your own perfect vehicle.
+You’ll find plenty of hire car companies in all the major towns and airports in Portugal.

-The train service is more reliable than its British counterparts, but trains are less common so it is important to plan ahead.
+Portugal’s train service is more reliable than its British counterpart, but trains are much less frequent.
+It is therefore important to plan ahead.

 Something a bit different…

-And of course there is the zany, unusual ‘transport’ option that only Portugal can provide.
-Lisbon’s elevadores, or funiculars, all lead to fine viewpoints over the city.
-Some were built as early as 1902, by a student of Gustave Eiffel (who built the Eiffel Tower), and they can be a lot of fun!
-For instance, right in the centre of Lisbon’s Baixa district sits a giant steel elevator that takes people from the Rua do Ouro up to the Convento do Carmo 45 metres up, home to a café and some great views over the city.
-Other well-known elvadores include:
+For instance, right in the centre of Lisbon’s Baixa district sits a giant steel elevator (the Elevador de Santa Justa), that takes people from the Rua do Ouro up to the Convento do Carmo 45 metres up.
+The top of this giant lift offers some great views over the city.
+Other well-known elevadores include:

 • Elevador da Bica takes you up from Rua da Moeda behind Lisbon’s central market (Ribeira) to the trendy Bairro Alto, through narrow and interesting streets.
 A short walk will take you to the Miradouro de Santa Catarina.